Klafyvel/klafypage/blog/articles/fft-arduino/index.md

 ## Calculating modules with a chainsaw.

-After a lot of wandering on the internets, I ended up using [Paul Hsieh's technique for computing approximate modules of vectors](http://www.azillionmonkeys.com/qed/sqroot.html#distance).
+After a lot of wandering on the Internets, I ended up using [Paul Hsieh's technique for computing approximate modules of vectors](http://www.azillionmonkeys.com/qed/sqroot.html#distance).
 However, while writing this article I discovered some mistakes and things that could be improved in his article, so I ended up writing [a dedicated article on this](/blog/articles/approximate-euclidian-norm/), showing how you can minimize the mean square error, and get at most a 5.3% error.

-The main idea is that you can approximate the unit circle using a set of well chosen octagons.
+The main idea is that you can approximate the unit circle using a set of well-chosen octagons.
 That reminds me of what a rough cylinder carved using a chainsaw might look like, hence the name of this section.

 \figure{One of the figures of the article on approximating the norm.
 Look at how this look like something carved using a chainsaw!}{/assets/blog/articles/approximate-euclidian-norm/code/output/illustration5.svg}

 ## 16 bits fixed-point FFT.

 Enough small talk, time for some action!
-You can find [here]() the code for 16-bits fixed-point FFT.
+You can find [here](https://github.com/Klafyvel/AVR-FFT/blob/main/Fixed16FFT/Fixed16FFT.ino) the code for
+16-bits fixed-point FFT.
 The benchmark is available at the end of this article, but in the meantime here is the error comparison against reference implementation.